Philanthropy. Legacy. Community. Grant giving for a better East Side St Paul, Minnesota.

 Strategies:

-Increase connections between East Side neighborhoods and existing parks and open spaces.
+Increase connections between East Side neighborhoods and existing parks and natural open spaces.

 Family & Neighborhood Stability